-(b) If at any time, the Attorney General or his or her designee requests in writing that this administrative process be stayed, the authority head, as identified in § 2554.9 of this Part, must stay the process immediately.
+(b) If, at any time, the Attorney General or his or her designee requests in writing that this administrative process be stayed, the authority head, as identified in § 681.2(c) of this part, must stay the process immediately.
 The authority head may order the process resumed only upon receipt of the written authorization of the Attorney General.

 (a) If the Attorney General (or designee) approves the referral of the allegations for adjudication; and

-(c) The complaint will state that the Corporation seeks to impose civil penalties, assessments, or both, against each defendant and will include:
+(b) The complaint will state that NSF seeks to impose civil penalties, assessments, or both, against the defendant and will include:

-(1) The allegations of liability against each defendant, including the statutory basis for liability, identification of the claims or statements involved, and the reasons liability allegedly arises from such claims or statements;
+(1) The allegations of liability against the defendant, including the statutory basis for liability, identification of the claims or statements involved, and the reasons liability allegedly arises from such claims or statements;

-(3) A statement that each defendant may request a hearing by filing an answer and may be represented by a representative;
+(3) A statement that the defendant may request a hearing by filing an answer and may be represented by a representative;

 (5) A warning that failure to file an answer within 30 days of service of the complaint will result in imposition of the maximum amount of penalties and assessments.

-(d) The reviewing official must serve any complaint on the defendant and, if a hearing is requested by the defendant, provide a copy to the Administrative Law Judge (ALJ) assigned to the case.
+(c) The reviewing official must serve any complaint on the defendant and, if a hearing is requested by the defendant, provide a copy to the ALJ assigned to the case.

 (a) The complaint must be served on individual defendants directly, a partnership through a general partner, and on corporations or on unincorporated associations through an executive officer or a director, except that service also may be made on any person authorized by appointment or by law to receive process for the defendant.